ShaniSW/Projects/README.md

 Participated in a comprehensive bibliographic project as part of a larger survey, focusing on the systematic literature review and bibliometric analysis of neurocognitive methodologies applied to learning mathematics.

 This innovative project, conducted in collaboration with a university in Israel and other international institutions, represents a significant shift in research methodology.
-It leverages big data, encompassing approximately 600 articles, to expand the scope of research from individual subjects to the sources themselves, aligning with a growing trend in higher education.
+It leverages big data, encompassing approximately 600 articles, to expand the scope of research from individual subjects to the sources themselves, aligning with a growing trend in academic research.

 **Key contributions include:**